Topological properties of positively curved manifolds with symmetry

 The first implication holds because four--periodicity, Poincar\'e duality, and the assumption that $\dim(N)\equiv n\equiv 2\bmod{4}$ imply $b_2(N) = b_4(N)$.
 The second implication follows from the definition of four--periodicity.
 Indeed, the element $x\in H^4(N;\Q)$ inducing periodicity is zero, hence (\ref{prop4}) and four--periodicity implies that the map $H^3(N;\Q) \to H^7(N;\Q)$ induced by multiplication by $x=0$ is an isomorphism.
-This can only be if $b_3(N) = 0$. \item Assume $n\equiv 2\bmod{4}$, and assume that the Bott conjecture holds.
+This can only be if $b_3(N) = 0$.

+Finally, assume $n\equiv 2\bmod{4}$, and assume that the Bott--Grove--Halperin conjecture holds.
 Note that, by the previous case, we may assume that $b_2(N) = b_4(N) = 1$.
-By (\ref{prop5}), $N$ has positive curvature, so the Bott conjecture implies that $N$ is rationally elliptic.
+By (\ref{prop5}), $N$ has positive curvature, so the Bott--Grove--Halperin conjecture implies that $N$ is rationally elliptic.
 In particular, $\chi(N) \geq 0$.
 Using four--periodicity and the condition that $\dim(N)\equiv n\equiv 2\bmod{4}$, we can calculate $\chi(N)$ in terms of the $b_3(N)$:

 By (\ref{prop4}), this inequality implies $b_3(N) \leq 3$.
 But $b_3(N)$ must be even by Poincar\'e duality and the graded commutativity of the cup product, hence $b_3(N) \leq 2$.
-Returning to the expression above for $\chi(N)$, we conclude that $\chi(N) > 0$, and returning to the assumption of rational ellipticity, we conclude that $b_3(N) = 0$, as required. \end{itemize}
+Returning to the expression above for $\chi(N)$, we conclude that $\chi(N) > 0$, and returning to the assumption of rational ellipticity, we conclude that $b_3(N) = 0$, as required.